TChapman500/Demo-CPU/README.md

 ## Interrupts
 Interrupts are disabled by default, by `INT 0` instructions, and by entry into the interrupt service reoutine (ISR).
 Interrupts are enabled by `INT 1` or `RTI` instructions.
 When interrupts are enabled, the interrupt signal must be held high until an instruction finishes executing.
 After that, the processor will enter the ISR.

-Upon entry into the ISR, the address of the program counter is pushed onto the stack followed by the value of the flags register.
+Upon entry into the ISR, the program counter is pushed onto the stack followed by the value of the flags register.
 When an `RTI` instruction is executed, the flags register is popped from the stack followed by the program counter.
 The user must push any additional registers that he/she intends to use onto the stack at the begining of the ISR, and then pop those registers from the stack in the reverse order before the `RTI` instruction.
 The ISR must end with the `RTI` instruction.
 Enabling interrupts from inside the ISR is not recommended.

 ## Peripherals
 The Demo CPU has no peripherals or instructions to access peripherals.
 Peripherals must be mapped to specific addresses in such a way as to not conflict with each other or the stack pointer (mapped to `0x0800-0x08FF`).
-These peripherals would then be accessed in software through `LD` and `ST` instructions to read and write data to and from the peripherals respectively.
+These peripherals would then be accessed in software through `LD` and `ST` instructions to read from and write to the peripherals respectively.
 At the bare minimum, RAM must be mapped to addreses `0x0800-0x08FF` to accommodate the stack, and a ROM must be mapped at least to address `0x0000` to accomodate the start of execution of the program.
 If the program is a BIOS, then the entirety of the BIOS should fit within the first 2k of addressable memory, including the variables used by the BIOS.

 # Instruction Set
-Processor is Little-Endian and the results of all ALU operations are stored in the output register.
-All ALU operations are done with the selected GPR as the A input and the accumulator as the B input.
+This processor is Little-Endian and the results of all ALU operations are stored in the output register.
+All ALU operations are done with 'rX' as the A input and the accumulator as the B input.
 This instruction set is incompatible with the restored version of the CPU, though some instructions will still work with it.

 `imm8` is a one-byte number that immediately follows the opcode.  `imm16` is a two-byte number that immediately follows the opcode (little endian order).  `rX` is a general purpose register where `X` is a 3-bit number from 0-7.
-These 3 bits make up the 3 least-significant bits of the opcode.  `flags` refers to the flags register, `adr` refers to the address register, and `adrl` and `adrh` refer to the lower half and upper half of the flags register respectively.
+These 3 bits make up the 3 least-significant bits of the opcode.  `flags` refers to the flags register, `adr` refers to the address register, and `adrl` and `adrh` refer to the lower half and upper half of the address register respectively.

 | Instruction | Description | Opcode (binary) |
 | ----------- | ----------- | --------------- |